smolck/uivonim/README.md

 - Fast, building upon the work done by @breja, with things like WebGL GPU rendering and multithreading
-- Extensibility via a Lua API providing access to frontend GUI features such as LSP hovers and a fuzzy finder UI
+- Extensibility via a Lua API providing access to frontend GUI features such as [LSP hover/signature help/symbols](https://github.com/smolck/uivonim/wiki/Builtin-LSP) and a fuzzy finder UI

 ## Getting Started